acelyasn/BORsa/README.md

 This is my currency exchanger discord bot.
 - Supports exchange from any currency
 - Supports slash commands*
 - Shows all TRY based currency values (for now)

+Here's the link if you want to add it to your server: [x](https://discord.com/api/oauth2/authorize?client_id=1068183345298673734&permissions=414464657472&scope=bot)

 ## Commands
 ```bor change``` (a number) (from currency) (to currency) -- should be all capital letters: Exchanges a value of a given currency to the other given currency.